syapse/javascript/README.md

     var isJedi = luke.jedi;
     ```

-  - Use subscript notation `[]` when accessing properties with a variable.
+  - Use subscript notation `[]` only when the key can not be expressed using dot notation (eg. 'foo-bar') or when accessing properties using a variable.

     ```javascript
     var luke = {